Genealogical Society of Broward County

 2:00 pm to 3:00 pm

-Hybrid Event: Speaker Tamara Hallo will be in-person and via Zoom!
+Speaker Tamara Hallo will be in-person and simultaneous broadcast via Zoom!

 Tamara Hallo, a seasoned genealogist with 25+ years of experience and a Master of Library Science degree, is a certified researcher from Boston University.
 She completed the 18-month ProGen genealogy study program and specialized courses at the Salt Lake Institute of Genealogy Academy, Institute of Genealogy and Historical Research, and Genealogical Research Institute of Pittsburgh.
 Tamara, a former president of the Genealogical Society of Greater Miami, passionately explores her roots across various states and countries.
 Her genealogical journey began over 15 years ago, inspired by a family history binder.
 GSBC members appreciate her insightful presentations.